Planning Study Abroad

 As a Social Studies concentrator, you can study abroad during either the fall or spring of your junior year.
 If you study abroad junior fall, you won’t submit your focus field until you return for the spring semester, and you’ll be back on campus on time to submit grant applications for summer thesis research and locate a thesis supervisor.
 If you study abroad junior spring, then you will want to make sure that you’ve already begun the process of settling on a thesis topic and supervisor before you leave campus at the end of your junior fall semester.
 You’ll also need to submit your grant applications for thesis research funding from abroad.
 However, you’ll also have the advantage of using your study abroad to complete coursework related to your thesis and may even be able to begin thesis research.
 Many students stay abroad to complete thesis research through the summer following spring study abroad.
 The Social Studies at Jesus College Program at the University of Cambridge is only available during the spring semester.

-What courses taken abroad can count for Social Studies concentration credit?
+Up to two classes taken abroad can count towards Social Studies credit.

-You can count up to two courses that you take abroad towards your Social Studies focus field.
-(At least two of your focus field courses must be taken at Harvard College.)
-These courses must be taken for a letter grade at your abroad institution, and the course content must be at least 50% social science or history based.
-The courses must also fit within the general context of your junior and senior focus field.
+These courses must count towards your Focus Field.
+These classes must be taken for a letter grade at the abroad institution, and the course content must be at least 50% social science or history based.
+The courses must also fit within your senior focus field.

 As soon as you realize you’re interested in studying abroad, you should visit the Office of International Education (OIE), where staff and peer counselors have walk-in office hours every afternoon from 2-4pm.
 At the OIE, staff can answer your general questions about study abroad, can provide information about the application process to particular programs, and can help you get started on your application for Harvard credit for the academic work you do abroad.
 The Office of International Education website also has a list of all study abroad programs that have been pre-approved for Harvard course credit.
 Once you’ve visited the OIE and have printed out a study abroad application, then make sure you set up an appointment to meet with Charles Clavey to discuss your study abroad plan and get your application signed.